- 0131 663 4444

 However in the Principles of Good Transitions the term has been applied in a broader sense and extended to include the support needed to overcome barriers related to learning, life and work.

-Principles into Practice is a draft national framework that offers practical guidance and evaluation measures to improve planning and delivery of support for young people aged 14-25 who need additional support as they make the transition to young adult life.
+Principles into Practice is a national framework that offers practical guidance and evaluation measures to improve planning and delivery of support for young people aged 14-25 who need additional support as they make the transition to young adult life.

 It is based on the seven Principles of Good Transitions and will help to embed these in policy, planning and practice across Scotland.